microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 };

 Eg9 e9;
-// error: location annotations cannot be specified on members
+// "error: location annotations cannot be specified on members"

+template<typename R>
+struct Eg10 {
+    R b;
+};

+Eg10<Texture2D> t : register(u0);
+// "warning: variable of type 'Eg10' bound to register type 'u' does not contain a matching 'UAV' resource"
+// invalid because after template expansion, there are no valid resources inside Eg10 to bind as a UAV.

 }